arjunguha/compsci220-scala/website/hw/mazes/index.md

 2. Find all nodes that are adjacent to *v*
 3. For all adjacent nodes *w* that are undiscovered, recusively call DFS(*G*, *w*)

+There's also a way to do it iteratively instead of recursively:

+1. Push *v* to a stack *S*
+2. If *S* is empty, we're done iterating
+3. Otherwise, pop the top element off the stack.
+We'll call it *w*
+4. If *w* is not marked as visited, mark it and push all nodes adjacent to *w* onto the stack.
+5. If *w* has already been visited, ignore it and iterate.

-This requires some way to mark the nodes of the graph *G*, which is usually done with some field in the node or a global list of discovered nodes.
+DFS requires some way to mark the nodes of the graph *G*, which is usually done with some field in the node or a global list of discovered nodes.
 We can't use the first way because our nodes are just Ints.
-The second way would require a mutable list that is accessible to all of the calls to DFS, which would be impossible to do with Scala's recursion.
+The second way requires a list that is accessible to all of the calls to DFS, which is definitely doable.
+A normal Scala List can be used, but a Set makes more sense.

-Instead, we'll use a stack to keep track of the nodes we need to visit and a set to keep track of all the nodes we've already visited.
-Scala provides a Set class for us, and we can use Scala's List type as a stack.

-Again, we start with the graph *G* and the starting node *v*.
-We also have a set of discovered nodes *S*, which is initially empty, and a list of nodes to visit, L, which we will treat as a stack.

-0. Push the initial node onto the stack *L*
-1. If *L* is empty, return the set of visited nodes *S*
-2. Pop *w*, the first element of *L*
-3. If *w* has not been discovered, mark it as discovered, then push all nodes adjacent to *w* onto the stack.
-4. If *w* has already been discovered, iterate.

-This can be implemented as a while loop or a recursive function with a helper.
-I suggest you do it recursively.
-Marking a node as discovered means adding it the the set *S* of discovered nodes.

-In both cases, DFS returns the set of nodes that were visited from the starting node.
+The DFS algorithm returns the list of visited nodes.
+This is called the set of *reachable nodes* from the starting node *v*.

-Write the function depthFirstSearch() that performs a depth-first search from the start node of the graph maze to the finish node:
+Write the function reachable() that performs a depth-first search from a given
+node:

 {% highlight scala %}
-def dfs(maze: MazeGraph): Set[Graph.Node]
+def reachable(graph: EdgeGraph, start: Graph.Node): Set[Graph.Node]
 {% endhighlight %}

-*If you choose to do this recursively, you'll need a helper function that takes the graph, the set of discovered nodes, and the list of nodes to visit.*
+You may do this recursively (by writing a helper function) or iteratively.

-## Part 2: Depth-first Search with Paths
+## Part 2: Depth-first Search: Paths

-Unfortunately, the vanilla DFS algorithm only tells us which nodes we can reach from the start node.
-It doesn't give us an actual path from the start to the finish.
-In order to do this, we'll need to keep track of when each node was added to the stack.

-One way to do this is to keep track of pairs of nodes.
-Instead of just pushing the adjacent nodes to the stack, we'll push the adjacent node and the current node as a pair to the stack.
-When we pop a value from a stack, we'll be getting a pair that contains the top node and the node that pushed it (the "pusher").
-Instead of tracking the discovered nodes with a set, we'll use a map that uses the top node as the key and the pusher as the value.

-In pseudocode:
+You'll notice that reachable() doesn't actually tell us the path from one node to another.
+To do that, we need to modify our code and keep track of which nodes are reachable from each other.

+We need some way to keep track of which nodes are next to each other.
+If we have a graph where 0 (our starting node) is connected to 1 and 2, and 2 is connected to 3:

 <pre>
-// Popping from the stack gives us the top node and the node that pushed it (top, pusher) = stack.pop
-// Our key map maps the top node and the node that pushed it map[top] = pusher
+0 --> 1
+|
+v
+2 --> 3
 </pre>

-You may discover other ways to do this.
-The important thing is that, when the depth-first search is finished, you have a way to connect the nodes together.
-To actually get the path from start to finish, you need to process the connections found by the DFS by starting from the maze's end node (maze.finish) and working your way backwards.
-For example:
+Then our path from 0 to 3 is (0 -> 2 -> 3).
+DFS will start at 0, then process 1
+and 2, then process 3.
+To keep track of the path, we can map the *destination* node to the *previous* node.
+For this graph:

+0 -> -1 (There's no node before 0, so we give it the "no node" index) 1 -> 0
+2 -> 0
+3 -> 2

+Since our Nodes are just Ints, we can use a Scala Array or List, where the index is the destination and the value at that index is the "previous" node.
+This list should have an entry for every node in the graph, even if it isn't reached.
+Unreached nodes will have -1 as their previous node.
+A node should have its entry in the list filled only if it isn't already marked.
+That is, if we previously found that 3 is reachable through 2, and 3 is also reachable by 1, 3's entry should *not* be updated.

+Modify the code of reachable() to create dfsPath(), which takes an EdgeGraph and a start node.
+It should return an Array[Graph.Node], which contains the list of nodes that are adjacent to each other, as described above.

 {% highlight scala %}
-// This isn't quite Scala syntax.
-Don't worry about it. map = {start => -1, 1 => start, 2 => 1, finish => 2}
-// Start at the finish node, work backward curr = finish while (map[curr] != -1)
-    println(curr)
-    curr = map[curr]
-// Prints:
-// finish
-// 2
-// 1
-// start
+def dfsPath(graph: EdgeGraph, start: Graph.Node): Array[Graph.Node]
 {% endhighlight %}

-Write the functions depthFirstSearchPath() that finds the path from the maze's start to its finish using the DFS algorithm.
-Also write a function called dfsWalk that produces (*does not* print) the path from start to finish.

-{% highlight scala %}
-def depthFirstSearchPath(maze: MazeGraph): List[Graph.Node]

-def dfsWalk(path: ??? ): List[Graph.Node]
-{% endhighlight %}

-*depthFirstSearchPath() should call dfsWalk after running the DFS algorithm in order to produce the correct path as a list.
-The argument type for dfsWalk is up to you, depending on your implementation of the DFS path algorithm.*
+*Hints:*

-*You **cannot** solve this by calling your previous DFS function.
+- *You **cannot** solve this by calling your previous DFS function.
 But you can easily adapt it to solve this problem.*
+- *Scala Arrays are mutable.
+This means if you have an Array[Int] arr, arr(i) = j will update the array.
+You still declare Arrays with **val**.*

 ### Optional: Breadth-First Search (Read it anyway)

 Unfortunately, the DFS algorithm is not guaranteed to find the shortest path in the maze.
-We could instead use the breadth-first search (BFS) algorithm, which is guaranteed.
+We could instead use the breadth-first search (BFS) algorithm, which is guaranteed to do so.
 Because this section is optional, you should look up how BFS differs from DFS on your own.

 Your implementation of DFS can easily be converted to BFS by using a queue instead of a stack to track nodes to check.
 Scala's Queue type doesn't follow the same conventions as List, so you'll have to change a bit more code to get it to work.
-Try it out by implementing `breadthFirstSearch' and `breadthFirstSearchPath'.
+Try it out by implementing `bfsPath()` using a queue.
+You'll have to import scala.collection.immutable.Queue to use queues.

 Do note that BFS finds the shortest path *in terms of nodes to traverse*.
 In the next section, we'll talk about another algorithm for finding a path in a